whitefusionhq/turbo-shadow/README.md

 [Hotwire Turbo](https://turbo.hotwired.dev) is an excellent JavaScript library that can take your MPA (Multi-Page Application) and make it feel more like an SPA (Single-Page Application): with fast page changes which you can augment with slick CSS transitions, frame-like support for loading and updating specific regions of a page in real-time, and a feature called Streams which can surgically alter the DOM from server-driven events.

-[Declarative Shadow DOM](https://web.dev/declarative-shadow-dom) (DSD) is an emerging spec for Web Components which lets you define the "shadow DOM" template from a component using server-rendered HTML.
+[Declarative Shadow DOM](https://web.dev/declarative-shadow-dom) (DSD) is an emerging spec for Web Components which lets you define the "shadow DOM" template for a component using server-rendered HTML.
 So instead of writing out this:

 ```html
 <h1>Hello World from a Web Server</h1>